• Skip to primary navigation

 2. Don’t listen to people who say there is nothing to do; there is plenty to do

-Often I hear that there is nothing to do here.
-Not true.
+Often, I hear that there is nothing to do here.
+That’s not true.
 There is plenty to do.
-I think what they mean is that there is not a lot of big-city things to do which is true, but I will talk about that in #3.
+I think what they mean is that there are not a lot of big-city things to do, which is true, but I will talk about that in #3.

 They also might not have kids.
-I could see feeling that way if you didn’t have kids, maybe.
-But between the post and the local communities, there is always something going on.
+Maybe I could see feeling that way if you didn’t have kids.
+But there is always something going on between the post and the local communities.
 And they keep adding more and more things to do.
-Of course, during COVID, many things are limited.

 3. Don’t expect big city life, you will need to head to Nashville for that

-Growing up in Southern California, this place seems a lot less exciting.
-So for people who are used to that, it can feel like this is a small town.
-I think I have gotten used to that, but I know it can be frustrating for others.
+Growing up in Southern California, I found this place much less exciting.
+So, for people who are used to that, it can feel like this is a small town.
+I have gotten used to that, but I know it can be frustrating for others.
 Luckily, Nashville is just about 45 minutes to an hour away, and they have a lot going on.

 There are a lot of chains here, from Target to Starbucks to Dollar General, which they seem to have everywhere.
-But that doesn’t mean there is nothing local to enjoy, there is.
+But that doesn’t mean there is nothing local to enjoy; there is.
 There are restaurants and stores that you can’t find anywhere else.
-I am a big fan of Miss Lucille’s Marketplace which is an indoor antique mall with a small cafe.
+I am a big fan of Miss Lucille’s Marketplace, an indoor antique mall with a small cafe.
+I love the chicken salad sandwich.

 10 Things To Know About Being Stationed At Fort Campbell